Malabarba/paradox/README.md

 ## Current Features ##

-* Display number of GitHub Stars the package has (right before the description).
+* Display number of GitHub Stars the package has (to the left of the description).
-* Display useful information on the mode-line and cleanup a bunch of useless stuff.
+* Display useful information on the mode-line and cleanup a bunch of useless stuff (customizable).
 * `hl-line-mode` enabled by default.
 * Customizable column widths, and automatic width for the `Archive` column.

 ## Planned Features ##

 * Star and unstar packages from within the Package Menu.
-* Package filtering.
+* Integration with ioccur.
 * More fontification.
 * More customization.